DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Method

 DeepLocalization, our network architecture, is presented in Fig. \ref{fig:network_architecture}.
 The inputs of DeepLocalization are two independent point lists, namely the measurements and map landmarks.
 For each of the two input lists we employ a separate MLP with three layers, denoted by $\text{MLP}_{\text{meas}}$ and $\text{MLP}_{\text{map}}$ in Fig. \ref{fig:network_architecture}, which transform the input to a higher dimensional representation $\mathbb{R}^D$, where $D = 1024$.
 Note that the weights of $\text{MLP}_{\text{meas}}$ are shared for every measurement, similar for the map landmarks and $\text{MLP}_{\text{map}}$.
 The output of each MLP is $\nu \times 1024$ for the measurements and $\mu \times 1024$ for the map landmarks.
 At the end of $\text{MLP}_{\text{meas}}$ and $\text{MLP}_{\text{map}}$, a max-pooling operation follows to produce the global feature vector of $D$ elements.
 One can observe that the global feature vector does not depend on the number of input landmarks which makes the network invariant to the input size.
 In addition, the global feature vector is invariant to input permutations~\cite{qi2017pointnet}.
 Finally, the two global feature vectors are concatenated and fed to a third $\text{MLP}_{\text{offset}}$.
 The role of $\text{MLP}_{\text{offset}}$ is to find the correlation between the measurements and map landmarks, which now have been projected to the same dimensions.
 The output of $\text{MLP}_{\text{offset}}$ is the vehicle's pose offset.

-It's important to note that the map landmarks are loaded only for a radius of $\SI[mode=text]{100}{\meter}$ around the vehicle's position.
+It's important to note that the map landmarks are loaded only for a radius of $\SI[mode=text]{100}{\meter}$ around the vehicle's noisy position.
 During training, we do have the ground-truth information for the vehicle's location and, consequently we can load the corresponding map landmarks.
-During testing, we make use of the previous or initial vehicles location to load the map landmarks.
-Although, the test radius is slightly delayed in time, we have empirically found that it does not have any negative impact on the pose offset prediction.
+During testing, we make use of the previous or initial vehicle's location to load the map landmarks.
+Although, the radius around the vehicle from which the landmarks are loaded is slightly delayed in time, we have found that it does not have any negative impact on the pose offset prediction.